oliverrdz/EchemSimulations/README.md

 # EchemScripts
 Collection of python scripts to simulate electrochemical problems, some of these are (or will be) used in [Soft Potato](https://github.com/oliverrdz/SoftPotato).
 At the top of the scripts I added the total simulation time with specific parameters and with my setup (see below).
-In general, the simulation time goes backwards implicit banded << backwards implicit.
+In general, the simulation time goes: backwards implicit banded << backwards implicit << explicit finite differences.
+For learning purposes I recommend using the explicit finite differences scheme, while for more advanced users, the backwards implicit method banded should be used.
+In all cases, the current is approximated with three points, as opposed to the generally used 2-point approximation.

 ### Assumptions
 * Cyclic voltammetry (chronoamperometry can be simulated by using the appropriate function from waveforms.py)